jtkaufman737/CMSC-495/README.md

 Next, we are going to follow the Flask quickstart guide to run a minimal web server.
 ```
-export FLASK_APP=app       # tells Flask to use our app.py file
+export FLASK_APP=main       # tells Flask to use our app.py file
 python -m flask
 flask run                  # will run a local server at localhost:5000
 ```